toddloken/umn_eda_kafka_stream_processing/readme.md

+# Class Project Forked From Matt and Neil

 # Stream Processing Workshop

 The Stream Processing Workshop intends to accelerate your journey to building real-time applications using technologies like Kafka, Kafka Streams, and more.